-If you ride a skateboard in this country and you don’t already know who he is, then direct yourself towards the nearest Internet-enabled device and Google him.
-Watch some of his video parts, peep some of the many amazing photos of him, and then, if you’re that way inclined, have a look at the ‘Mike Manzoori’ tag on the SkateVideoSite to see just a few of the many videos that he’s been involved in behind the camera.
+If you ride a skateboard in this country, and don’t already know who he is, direct yourself towards the nearest Internet-enabled device and Google him.
+Watch some of his video parts, peep some of the many amazing photos of him, and – if you’re that way inclined – have a look at the ‘Mike Manzoori’ tag on the SkateVideoSite to see just a few of the many videos he’s been involved in behind the camera.

-The quality isn’t perfect as you’d expect for a rip of a 25-year-old VHS tape but it’s watchable, and contains the likes of Tom Penny, Simon Evans, Rob Selley, Mark Channer, Geoff Rowley, Dan ‘Jagger’ Ball and many other luminaries of the British scene, skating everywhere from Southbank to underground car parks in Birmingham.
+The quality isn’t perfect (as you’d expect for a rip of a 25-year-old VHS tape) but it’s watchable.
+Containing the likes of Tom Penny, Simon Evans, Rob Selley, Mark Channer, Geoff Rowley, Dan ‘Jagger’ Ball and other luminaries of the British scene, skating everywhere from Southbank to underground car parks in Birmingham.

-(Laughing), you’re the third person this week that has asked me if I have Whatsapp and then reacted with incredulity when I’ve said ‘no’ –so I’ve caved in finally as I figured it was about bloody time I got it.
+You’re the third person this week that has asked me if I have WhatsApp and then reacted with incredulity when I’ve said “no” [laughs].
+So I’ve finally caved, it was about bloody time.

-As this is for the Slam site, it makes sense to start off by asking about your own connection to Slam City Skates – are you ancient enough to remember it opening?
+Considering where this interview is running, it makes sense to start off by asking about your own connection to Slam City.
+Are you ancient enough to remember it opening?

 It was kind of always there as far as I remember.
-I don’t recall it officially ‘opening’ at least: OG Slam to me is the Talbot Rd version, underneath Rough Trade, the record shop.
+I don’t recall it officially opening at least, OG Slam to me is the Talbot Road version, underneath Rough Trade Records.
 It was a den of stickers and madness back then.

-Thinking back, it probably did open up around the time when I was first starting to explore London but I was too young and stupid to notice anything at that point.
-And then obviously Sharon, my wife, ran the Covent Garden shop for 7 or 8 years later down the line, so yeah; I do have a long connection to Slam.
+It probably did open around the time I was first starting to explore London.
+But I was too young and stupid to notice anything at that point.
+My wife, Sharon ran the Covent Garden shop for seven or eight years, later down the line.
+So, yeah, I do have a long connection to Slam.

-Back when it opened up it was really the only ‘proper’ skateboard shop in town, well, aside from that place ‘Buddies’ out by my house which people might remember seeing adverts in R.a.D and whatnot for, and M-Zone too, obviously, which started out in Croydon.
-Around the time that Jason Lunn asked me to ride for M-Zone, they re-located to Carnaby St, which meant they became rivals of Slam’s.
-They were both shops in central London, they both distributed a few brands too – M-Zone did Stussy and Slam distro’d a few bits.
+It was really the only ‘proper’ skateboard shop in town, aside from ‘Buddies’ out by my house which people might remember seeing adverts in R.a.D. and whatnot for.
+M-Zone too, obviously, which started out in Croydon.
+Around the time Jason Lunn asked me to ride for M-Zone, they re-located to Carnaby Street which meant they became rivals of Slam.
+They were both shops in central London, both distributed a few brands too: M-Zone did Stussy and Slam distro’d a few bits.

-Yeah, nobody was really ‘mean’ as such – just more like, “Oh, you’re one of the M-Zone guys aren’t you?”
-(Laughing), I had no idea though; I was just looking for people to go skating with.
-Shop rivalry…it’s funny looking back at it now.
+Nobody was really mean, as such, more like, “Oh, you’re one of the M-Zone guys aren’t you?”
+I had no idea though, I was just looking for people to go skating with.
+It’s funny looking back at it now.

-Yeah exactly: they put out all those crazy-looking adverts with the monster graphic and all that really colourful 80’s lay out stuff that Dave who worked there used to do.
-People who are old enough will definitely remember M-Zone ads; they were hard to miss.
+Exactly, they put out all those crazy adverts with the monster graphic.
+All those really colourful ’80s layouts that Dave, who worked there, used to do.
+People who are old enough will definitely remember M-Zone ads, they were hard to miss.

 What have you been up to of late?

-So the reason we’re speaking is a video that you made back in 1994 – that’s when Sound & Vision was released, right?
+The reason we’re speaking is a video you made back in 1994.
+That is when Sound & Vision was released, right?

-I was trying to work that out before you called actually – your memory is definitely better than mine and it fits in with me first going out to that States so yeah, 1994.
-Around the time I got on ATM, which is another whole weird situation that we won’t go into now.
+I was trying to work that out before you called actually.
+Your memory is definitely better than mine and [that time] fits with me first going out to that States.
+So, yeah – 1994.
+Around the time, I got on ATM, which is another weird situation that we won’t go into now…

-If it came out in 1994, I’m guessing that means that you were filming in ’93 too – which makes this piece of UK skateboarding ephemera 25 years old…
+If it came out in 1994, I’m guessing that means you were filming in ’93 too which makes this piece of ephemera exactly 25 years old.

-Shit!
-I don’t know if we were filming the year before though – I’m pretty sure everything that’s on Sound & Vision was filmed over a few months.
-It wasn’t like the situation with skate videos these days, (laughing), back then, you just took the camera out, filmed what happened and then, when you had enough footage, you’d ‘made a video’.
+I don’t know if we were filming the year before though.
+I’m pretty sure everything in Sound & Vision was filmed over a few months.
+It wasn’t like the situation with skate videos these days.
+Back then you just took the camera out, filmed what happened and then, when you had enough footage, you’d “made a video”.

-Yeah you’re probably right.
-The back-story to Sound & Vision was that I was going to college in Amersham at the time, Mat Fowler was there in the year above and Mark Channer was in my year.
-We all knew each other through skating already and when it came to Mat Fowler doing his end of year project for his Graphic Design course, he decided to create a fictional skate brand.
-So he invented ‘Jello Skateboards’, designed all the boards, shirts, stickers etc and submitted that as his project.
+The back-story to Sound & Vision: I was going to college in Amersham at the time.
+Mat Fowler was in the year above and Mark Channer was in my year.
+We already knew each other through skating.
+When it came to Mat’s end of year project for his Graphic Design course, he decided to create a fictional skate brand.
+He invented ‘Jello Skateboards’, designed all the boards, shirts, stickers and submitted that as his project.

-At the same time, Mark Channer was doing a Media Studies course and had access to an editing suite, which, at the time, were out of bounds to all but professional videographers.
-I had a camcorder at the time that Santa Cruz had sent to me to film for a project that never ended up happening, so from that we collectively decided that we’d make a video for Mat’s fictional company Jello, which ended up becoming the ‘Bubble Gum Weekend’ video that came out in around 1992 I think and had parts from all three of us, plus bits of Simon Evans, Tom Penny, Phraeza Hamilton and various other UK heads.
+At the same time, Mark Channer was on a Media Studies course and had access to an editing suite.
+Which, at the time, were out of bounds to all but professional videographers.
+I had a camcorder Santa Cruz sent to film for a project that never ended up happening.
+Collectively, we decided we’d make a video for Mat’s fictional company which ended up becoming the ‘Bubble Gum Weekend’ video.
+That came around ’92 and had parts from all three of us, plus bits of Simon Evans, Tom Penny, Phraeza Hamilton and various other U.K. heads.

 I bought it on VHS from Rollersnakes…

-Well, that’s one of the ten accounted for then, (laughing).
-Then after making that one, I kind of caught the bug, borrowed a camera from Matt Anderson, and one from Andy Humphries and I just started filming every time I was out skating.
+That’s one of the ten accounted for then [laughs].
+After making that, I kind of caught the bug.
+I borrowed a camera from Matt Anderson, one from Andy Humphries and started filming every time I was out skating.

-At the time I was going out with a girl who lived in Birmingham so I’d be up there quite often, skating with Jagger and Benny and all those guys.
-That’s why there’s a fair bit of Birmingham footage in Sound & Vision too.
-In terms of filming time for that one, I’d say I probably filmed for about 6 months or so, which compared to the video before, seemed like forever, (laughing).
+I was going out with a girl who lived in Birmingham so I’d be up there quite often, skating with Jagger [Dan Ball], Benny and all those guys.
+That’s why there’s a fair bit of Birmingham footage in Sound & Vision.
+I probably filmed for about six months or so which, compared to the video before, seemed like forever.

-It was funny too, as the guy at Amersham college who ran the editing suite didn’t have any students of his own who had any interest in using his gear.
-I came from a totally different class and barged the editing equipment and he was so stoked that I was actually interested in using it that he pretty much gave me free reign to use all the equipment whenever I wanted to.
+It was funny, the guy who ran the editing suite at Amersham College didn’t have any students of his own, who had any interest in using the gear.
+I came from a totally different class and barged the editing equipment.
+He was so stoked I was actually interested, he gave me free reign to use all the equipment, whenever I wanted.

 A tape-to-tape system?

-Yeah but definitely more sophisticated than our previous ‘get 2 VCRs and press pause at the same time’ method.
-With the college’s suite you could at least cue things and line up cuts but yeah, it was a linear system still – once you’d made an edit you couldn’t really go back and change it that much as it would crunch the tape up.
+Yeah, but definitely more sophisticated than our previous “get two VCRs and press pause at the same time” method.
+With the college’s suite, you could at least cue and line up cuts but it was still a linear system.
+Once you’d made an edit, you couldn’t really go back and change it as it would crunch the tape up.